RichardBradley/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 {% endhighlight %}

-> Note: In this properties file example, the driver jar file is "ojdbc8.jar" under the classpath: property.
+> **Note:** In this properties file example, the driver jar file is `ojdbc8.jar` under the classpath: property.
 Please rename it to match the one that you have previously downloaded accordingly.
-Also, if you are on a Windows machine, please make the TNS_ADMIN path to your wallet folder with double dashes in the url property. for example: url: jdbc:oracle:thin:@databaseName_high?TNS_ADMIN=path//to//Wallet_databaseName
+Also, if you are on a Windows machine, please make the `TNS_ADMIN` path to your wallet folder with double dashes in the url property. for example: `url: jdbc:oracle:thin:@databaseName_high?TNS_ADMIN=path//to//Wallet_databaseName`

-*	Adding a changeset to the changelog – Change Sets are uniquely identified by “author” and ”id” attributes.
-Liquibase attempts to execute each changeset in a transaction that is committed at the end.
+###	Adding a `changeSet` to the `changelog`
+`changeSets` are uniquely identified by `author` and `id` attributes.
+Liquibase attempts to execute each `changeSet` in a transaction that is committed at the end.
-In the myChangeLog.xml file line 9 to 20 add a new “department” create table change set as follows:
+In the `myChangeLog.xml` file line 9 to 20 add a new **department** by creating a table `changeSet` as follows:
 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>